 SSH to AWS EC2 server from SloopEngine

-All you have to do is to create a Map on SloopEngine Account to assign SSH access to any of your team member.
+All you have to do is to create an access rule on SloopEngine Account to assign SSH access to any of your team member.
 Once thats done, your team member can SSH to AWS EC2 server running in AWS VPC private subnet in single click from your SloopEngine Account.

 Interested?
 Signup today for free!
 Thank you.